Simplify your stack and build anything. Or everything.

 Context

-The context object in hooks is used to share data across different hooks.
-The persists throughout the entire lifecycle of a request and is available within every hook.
-This allows you to add logic to your hooks based on the request state by setting properties to req.context and using them elsewhere.
+The context object is used to share data across different Hooks.
+This persists throughout the entire lifecycle of a request and is available within every Hook.
+By setting properties to req.context, you can effectively logic across multiple Hooks.

 Context gives you a way forward on otherwise difficult problems such as: